 - The floor register is well designed to complement your space, and it’s also durable.

 - It features a polystyrene damper body that is rustproof.

 - Unfortunately, the flaps and controls are made of cheap plastic.

 - When stopped on, the floor register flexes in a significant amount.

 - Oriental steel plated - Antique Brass finish floor register

 - Easy to install - Just drop into vent - no tools required

-- Metal damper boxes rust and seize up so we make our damper boxes with high impact plastic This is not a cheaper option it’s the best option
+- Metal damper boxes rust and seize up so we make our damper boxes with recycled high impact polystyrene.
+This is not a cheaper option it’s the best option

 - Available in a variety of styles and finishes to match any decor

 - Filter retainer and filter are sold separately